St. Combs Beach

 This area is reputed to be one of the sunniest parts of Scotland.
 There are fine views along the coastline and out over the vast North Sea.
 The Strathberg Nature Reserve is not far from the beach, and features Britain’s largest dune loch.
 During the summer months there is a good chance of spotting ospreys around the loch.

-The small fishing village of St Combs has a small grocery shop, a hotel and an ice-cream/chip shop.
+The small fishing village of St Combs has a hotel and an ice-cream/chip shop which sells some everyday items.
 More extensive facilities can be found in Fraserburgh.